Nvidia to invest at least $100 million in UK supercomputer, CEO says

 To show its commitment to Arm’s U.K. operations, Santa Clara, California-based Nvidia said in October it was building the U.K.’s most powerful supercomputer in Cambridge, where Arm is headquartered, to focus on solving healthcare and artificial intelligence problems.

-At The Six Five summit, Huang was asked about Nvidia’s investment plans in the United Kingdom during a joint interview with Arm Chief Executive Simon Seagars.
+At The Six Five summit, Huang was asked about Nvidia’s investment plans in the United Kingdom during a joint interview with Arm Chief Executive Simon Segars.

 “Cambridge-1, that supercomputing center is, call it a $100 million, just as a starting point,” Huang said.
 “I mean, it’s a big investment.
 It is the most powerful supercomputer in the U.K., and researchers are super excited about it.”